EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.symbolic.md

 ### tools.math.symbolic.symerror

-Calculate symbolic errors Package: Util.symbolic Description: Given a symbolic expression and the variables in the expression, calculate the symbolic error function of the
+Calculate symbolic errors Package: Util.symbolic Description: Given a symbolic expression and the variables in the expression, calculate the symbolic error function of the expression, with respect to the variables.
+The output